 Wood is widely considered one of the most essential resources in the world.
 Its applications are seen in everything from fuel, housing, and technology.
 Tree farms can account for almost 43 percent of all agricultural land.

 The problem with tree farming is the sheer amount of resources necessary to produce enough viable wood to harvest.
-This includes time, water, and a litany of other things that go into its production.
-On top of all that, there is already a known upper limit to the composite strength of wood.
+This includes time, water, and many other things that go into its production.
+On top of all that, there is already a known upper limit to wood’s composite strength.

-Hemp may be able to fix almost all of these issues.
+Hemp products might fix almost all of these issues.
 Namely, hemp may help crop turnaround and the cost of production.
 The first significant shift would occur around how much land is needed for wood harvest.
 The goal would be to dedicate 2.6% of US farmland to strictly hemp to replace everyday wood use such as paper and composite items.

-This would alleviate 75% of wood use and clear up an astonishing amount of time, effort, and resources used on tree harvest.
-In addition, this could allow the forests to heal at a much more rapid pace.
+This would alleviate 75% of wood use and free up an astonishing amount of time, effort, and resources used on tree harvesting.
+In addition, it could allow the forests to heal much more rapidly.

 This fast turnaround has other benefits as well.
 One of the most pressing is beneficial to everything on earth, not just humans.
 As trees grow, photosynthesis slows, and each tree begins to produce less oxygen over time.
-The rapid growth and harvest cycle of hemp means that the ability of the plant to produce oxygen back into the environment never dwindles.
+The rapid growth and harvest cycle of hemp means that the plant’s ability to produce oxygen back into the environment never dwindles.

-It’s no secret that the world’s needs are quickly growing faster than our ability to power them.
-Fossil fuels and natural gasses, although currently plentiful, have a limited amount of availability.
+It’s no secret that the world’s needs quickly grow faster than our ability to power them.
+Fossil fuels and natural gasses, although currently plentiful, have limited availability.
 On top of that, they do not positively impact the earth itself.

-With so many limiting factors, it’s only a matter of time before these forms of fuel can no longer meet humanity’s needs but also the environment’s needs.
+With so many limiting factors, it’s only a matter of time before these forms of fuel can no longer meet humanity’s and the environment’s needs.
 Hemp already has multiple venues to help ease the burden of fuel consumption.

-One of the most prominent and easy to switch to forms is hemp biodiesel.
+One of the most prominent and easy-to-switch forms is hemp biodiesel.
 This form of biodiesel is extracted from hemp seed oil and works in any diesel engine.
-Some of the significant benefits of hemp biofuel are its safe storage, its biodegradability, and ease of handling and transporting it safely.
+Some of the significant benefits of hemp biofuel are its safe storage, biodegradability, and ease of handling and transporting

 The flashpoint of hemp biodiesel is also significantly higher than traditional diesel.
 There is much less risk of sudden combustion with a discharge point at 300 F versus 125 F of fossil fuel diesel.

-The financial, environmental, and labor relief that comes with switching to hemp as the best available biodiesel far outweighs the initial switching over.
+The financial, environmental, and labor relief of switching to hemp as the best available biodiesel far outweighs the initial switching over.

 On average, a single acre of hemp can produce enough power to be the equivalent of one thousand gallons of gasoline.
-This makes it possibly one of the most cost-efficient fuels regarding biomass.
+This makes it possibly one of the most cost-efficient fuels in terms of biomass.

 5. Mulch/Fertilizer

-Organic mulch has been the staple of making the soil more fertile for centuries.
+Organic mulch has been a staple for centuries, making the soil more fertile.
 As a result, the list of available blends for this type of bedding is long, and businesses producing this crop-enriching gift are numerous.
 But even with plentiful options already available on the market, hemp is quickly becoming a top contender in the field.
-Some important points to consider when matching up hemp mulch to more traditional types include:
+Some important points to consider when matching up hemp mulch to more traditional types include:mulch

 Beyond these few basic points lies one of the essential features of hemp mulch.
-Most plants grown in large quantities of any crop, even those whose purpose is to become mulch and fertilizer, have to be treated with herbicides and insecticides to keep weeds and bugs at bay.
+Most plants grown in large quantities of any crop, even those whose purpose is to become mulch and fertilizer, must be treated with herbicides and insecticides to keep weeds and bugs at bay.

 Neither of these potent and long-lasting chemical solutions is needed with hemp farming.
 Hemp stalks are naturally resistant to most insects, so infestations and crop loss rarely occur.
 With no risk of lost harvests and no need to buy pesticides, this already significantly cheapens the growth process, making it even more viable and versatile.

-Hemp itself has a unique ability to deal with invasive weeds as well.
+Hemp itself has a unique ability to deal with invasive weeds.
 Without help, hemp has no issue overtaking, consuming, and destroying invasive weeds.
 Besides not needing pesticides, it also needs zero additional herbicide aid.

 Unless you are making mulch in your yard using ingredients you source yourself, it’s challenging to know what has been used to produce the store-bought mulch that is readily available.
 In addition, these chemicals can leech into food products and contaminate them without any indication.
-This means hemp mulch is not only easier and cheaper to produce but leaves a safer product on the consumer end as well.
+This means hemp mulch is easier and cheaper to produce and leaves a safer product on the consumer end.

 6. Ink

-While there are endless types of ink for different purposes with just as many manufacturers, this entry will narrow down the playing field to one that possesses the most impactful change.
+While there are endless types of ink for different purposes with just as many manufacturers, this entry will narrow the playing field to one with the most impactful change.
 Tattoo ink is something many people don’t think about, with tattoos being so common now and shops being practically everywhere.

-When something is labeled as a cosmetic, the manufacturer is not obligated to release the list of components that go into the production of their product.
+When a product is labeled as a cosmetic, the manufacturer is not obligated to release the list of components that go into its production.
 Unfortunately, this means not all brands are equal, and not all brands are safe.
-This can have drastic long-term consequences, especially for something that is designed to go into the skin.
+This can have drastic long-term consequences, especially for something designed to go into the skin.

 A storm has been brewing around some ink makers, as their products were found to contain hazardous chemicals.
 These include arsenic, lead, nickel, some bacteria, and known carcinogens.

-Hemp-based ink is grown organically, so it immediately cuts out the risk associated with herbicides and pesticides.
-In addition, the hemp itself is hypoallergenic and massively reduces the risk of reacting to it.
+Hemp-based ink is grown organically, so it immediately eliminates the risk associated with herbicides and pesticides.
+In addition, hemp itself is hypoallergenic, massively reducing the risk of reacting to it.

 As hemp acceptance increases and those using it in their products become more transparent about their ingredients, it will come as little surprise when hemp goes from an “alternative” material to mainstream.